Xingzhouliu1987/mattermost-ansible/README.md

 be configured for email notifications and invites.
 You can do most of this from within the browser without manually editing configuration files.

-Encryption requires that:
+Encryption requires that
 (1) Tables are stored using innodb with file_per_table set.
 (2) Use of MySQL Keyring.
 This activates the keyring_file plugin.

 You can disable/enable encryption for tables by issuing ALTER TABLE ...
 ENCRYPTION= statement against mattermost.
+This playbook does not, by default, encrypt any tables.
+You will have to manually issue ALTER TABLE statements post installation.

 To protect attached files, you will need to configure either full disk or folder encryption on the data folder.
 ---